 “Keep your hand moving.”

 The writer does a great job of pushing readers and writers to their ongoing projects.
 Her approach is simple and powerful that if you want to write something good just connect yourself with it.

 The more we involve the better we learn.
-She encourages readers to believe in their imagination and trust the faith in yourself to create it.
+She encourages readers to believe in their imagination and trust the faith in themselves to create it.
 One of the lines from her book: